OCT-FPGA/udp-network-demo/README.md

 ## Pre-requisites

-- A build machine with Vitis 2023.1.
-If you do not have such machine, we can provide you with access to one.
-[This document](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/nercsetup/nerc-vm-guide.md) will guide you on how to sign up and obtain access to our build machine.
+- A build machine with Vitis 2023.1 installation required.
+Setup instructions are available [here](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/cloudlab-setup/build-machines.md).

-- A Cloudlab experiment should be created with two nodes.
-Instructions are given [here](https://github.com/OCT-FPGA/oct-tutorials/tree/master/cloudlab-setup).
+- A CloudLab experiment should be created with two nodes.
+Instructions can be found [here](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/cloudlab-setup/fpgas.md).
 Note that you don't need to set up the experiment until you finish bitstream generation.
-The Cloudlab experiment is only needed for the targeting workflow.
+The CloudLab experiment is only needed for the targeting workflow.
 This workflow has been tested and verified using Xilinx RunTime (XRT) version 2023.1.
-Other versions may also support, but not tested.
-Select the CloudLab profile ```oct-u280``` with two compute nodes when creating the experiment.
+Other versions may also support, but have not been tested.
+Use the CloudLab profile ```oct-u280``` with two compute nodes when creating the experiment.

 ## Architecture